yossadh/yossadh.github.io/_posts/2018-12-17-revisiting-godel.md

 <br><br>
 If the system of Principia Mathematica is consistent, then this statement must be true.
 Why?
 Because, if it were false, then it would be provable in the Principia system, and, as it says that it is not provable, this would introduce an inconsistency into the system.
 So, if the system is consistent, then the statement must be true.
 But, if it is true, and (this is the crucial bit) it expresses an arithmetical statement, then it expresses an arithmetical truth—an arithmetical truth that cannot, by virtue of its own truth be proven in Principia Mathematica.
 In sum, if the system of arithmetic is consistent, then it is necessarily incomplete.

 I'm not sure if I would find the excerpt above comprehensible without reading the book, though.

-Notes from _Gödel, Escher, Bach_:
-- Self-reference, e.g. "This sentence is false"
-- the record player metaphor
+I think I'm starting to get it.
+And the next level is to be able to make other people understand the theorem.
+We will see if I gain more aufklärung when  finish the book.

 Other resources:
 [In Our Time (BBC podcast) \| _Godel's Incompleteness Theorems_](https://www.bbc.co.uk/programmes/b00dshx3)